 The thermal temperature of an explosion can reach more than 5000 degrees.
 This energy is in the form of a blinding flash of light and a deafening noise.
 In this explosion, a giant amount of concentrated energy is forced outward from the electrical equipment toward the electrical worker, spreading hot gases and molten metal.

-In addition to personal injury, arc flash can result in serious damage to electrical equipment from short circuit. which can cause disruption to electrical systems in manufacturing and process industry environments,office buildings, or institutions such as hospitals, airports, schools, etc. The cost from downtime can be considerable.
+In addition to personal injury, AF can result in serious damage to electrical equipment from short circuit. which can cause disruption to electrical systems in manufacturing and process industry environments,office buildings, or institutions such as hospitals, airports, schools, etc. The cost from downtime can be considerable.

 Accidents usually take place in situations above 120V, and often happens during the service or inspection for normal wear and tear of electrical equipment.
 In fact, some accidents occur when an electrical worker removes a cover from an electrical device.
 Many electrical service companies recommend that electrical equipment be de-energized before any service or maintenance work is started, although this is not always possible but it is always safest to work with some kind of protective device in place.